Welcome to California California Home

 Trails

-The South Tufa Interpretive Trail at our main visitor site offers a one-mile self-guided nature trail to the shore and through the spectacular grove of tufa towers.
+The South Tufa Interpretive Trail is located at the end of South Tufa Day-Use Road that can be accessed from Highway 120 east of Highway 395.
+This trail offers a 1.0-mile self-guided nature loop trail to the shore and through the spectacular grove of tufa towers.
 This is the best place to visit if you have time for only one stop.
-The first ¼ mile of this trail is accessible, and hard packed native soil beyond the first 1/4 mile may be useabel for some people wtih limited mobility.
+The first 0.25-mile of this trail is accessible, and hard packed native soil.
+Beyond the first 0.25-mile, the trail may be useable for some people with limited mobility.

-Boardwalk Interpretive Trail A boardwalk interpretive trail below the Mono Lake County Park allows access to the north shore tufa area and marsh.
+The Boardwalk Interpretive Trail is an ‘out-and-back’ accessible boardwalk interpretive trail that is 0.29 miles each way.
+This trail is an extension of the Mono Lake County Park Trail that allows access to the north shore tufa area and marsh.
+The surface is wood.
+The trail is generally flat at less than 5% slopes.
 Trailhead, parking, and restrooms are available at the County Park, off Hwy 395 on Cemetery Road.
-Accessible routes connect parking to the restroom and boardwalk which is approximately 1/2 mile long.

 Get maps and more information on this park.